csmangum/ReCoN/SUBMISSION.md

 ## Problem Framing

-- Representation problem: recognize composite objects by actively confirming parts and relations rather than passively classifying pixels.
-ReCoN’s message-driven scripts express “what to look for next” and “when to stop,” which is central to active perception.
-- Scope: focus on controlled 2D synthetic scenes (houses, barns, occlusions) to clearly demonstrate hierarchical parts (AND/OR structure) and ordered checks.
-- Success criteria: a top-level hypothesis (e.g., “house”) drives selective SUR requests to relevant terminals, confirms parts in sequence, and yields a readable causal narrative in the UI.
+Recognizing composite objects requires actively confirming parts and relations rather than passively classifying pixels.
+ReCoN's message-driven scripts express "what to look for next" and "when to stop," which is central to active perception.
+The scope focuses on controlled 2D synthetic scenes including houses, barns, and occlusions to clearly demonstrate hierarchical parts with AND/OR structure and ordered checks.
+Success criteria require that a top-level hypothesis (e.g., "house") drives selective SUR requests to relevant terminals, confirms parts in sequence, and yields a readable causal narrative in the UI.

 ## Approach Overview

-- ReCoN recap: SCRIPT and TERMINAL units are tiny finite-state machines (INACTIVE, REQUESTED, WAITING, ACTIVE, TRUE, CONFIRMED, FAILED, SUPPRESSED) connected by typed links—SUB (evidence up), SUR (requests down), POR (temporal precedence), RET (temporal feedback)—and coordinate via REQUEST/CONFIRM/WAIT/INHIBIT messages.
-- Active perception: scripts issue SUR requests only when needed; evidence flows upward via SUB; POR/RET impose ordering so predecessors unlock successors and failures feed back.
-- Design: modular separation (graph, engine, compiler, perception, visualization), deterministic stepping for reproducibility, and a minimal YAML schema to author hierarchies and sequences compiled into graphs.
+ReCoN consists of SCRIPT and TERMINAL units that are tiny finite-state machines (INACTIVE, REQUESTED, WAITING, ACTIVE, TRUE, CONFIRMED, FAILED, SUPPRESSED) connected by typed links—SUB (evidence up), SUR (requests down), POR (temporal precedence), RET (temporal feedback)—and coordinate via REQUEST/CONFIRM/WAIT/INHIBIT messages.
+In active perception, scripts issue SUR requests only when needed; evidence flows upward via SUB; POR/RET impose ordering so predecessors unlock successors and failures feed back.
+The design features modular separation (graph, engine, compiler, perception, visualization), deterministic stepping for reproducibility, and a minimal YAML schema to author hierarchies and sequences compiled into graphs.

 ## System Architecture